 I will go back.
 Next time, I will remember to take my trekking poles.
 They would have come in handy when crossing the stream.

 - Hike Date: 5.22.16

 - Distance: 10 miles RT

 - Elevation gain: 1,422 ft. (starting @ 2,236 feet)

 - Porta-potty at the trailhead and Heaton Flat Trailhead

 - Fee/Permit: California Forest Adventure Pass required ($5/day or $30/annual).

 - If interested in bungee jumping, click here to purchase a ticket from Cloud 9 Living.

-- Features: stream crossing, arch bridge, bungee jumping (optional) and possible wildlife sighting
+- Notable: stream crossing, arch bridge, bungee jumping (optional) and possible wildlife sighting

 - Trailhead Coordinates: 34.236981, -117.765305 (copy and paste it to your GPS)